 How do we get started?

-The first step is to complete the contact form.
-Once I receive your form, I will email you to schedule the free 20-minute phone consultation.
+Once we receive your form, one of the therapists will email you to schedule the free 20-minute phone consultation.
 During the call, you will have the opportunity to elaborate on your current experiences that you wish to address in therapy.
 You will also learn more about my approach and cost.

 How much does a therapy session cost?